WASdev/sample.osgi.httpservice/README.md

   - greenWeb        - second application bundle
   - greenWeb.app    - second OSGi Application

+6. Set up your Target Platform: Windows > Preferences > Plug-in Development > Target Platform, and select WebSphere Application Server V8.5 Liberty Profile with SPI.

-6. Set up your server.
+7. Set up your server.
 I've not worked out how to check a server.xml into GitHub in a way that makes it easy to pull out.
 So, edit your server.xml and add the following features: wab-1.0 usr:httpService-1.0